 I’ve no idea how and when it even happened.
 I just started talking to him more often, observing him, thinking of him.
 The fact that I am near him almost every day doesn’t make it easier.
 I try not to stare, not to seek, not to desire.
 I keep telling my heart that the feelings are unwanted by me, that I want them to be gone.
 But it doesn’t work.
 You cannot argue with your heart.
 A fight with your heart is always a lost fight.

 What do I actually feel, though?
 What is a crush?
 I’ve always felt that being on my own was my destiny.
 I’ve never felt like I needed someone in my love life.
 Don’t get me wrong.
-I really liked a few men in my life, but it never lasted long.
+I really liked the few men in my life, but it never lasted long.
 I had some sort of feelings for them, but they never felt… right.

 Is it different this time?
 Have I forgotten what a romantic love is?
 No and no. People say that humans are social species and I agree to that.
 Everyone craves human contact.
 But for different people it looks differently.
 I’ve been telling myself I didn’t need anyone in my life that I actually believed in it.
 But my heart didn’t.
 Apparently.
 In consequence I found myself drawn to a person like him.
 His face was pretty and friendly, voice warm, posture welcoming, manners blameless.
 There is no surprise then that my dark and cold self has chosen the light and warmth which it could absorb in to my body.